alexjarosch/OpenFOAM-muI/README.md

 * muI follows the classical, unregularized 𝜇(I) rheology, implemented in accordance with equation 2.21 in Barker & Gray 2017.
 * muIreg is the regularized version of a 𝜇(I) rheology, implemented accordance equation 6.3 in Barker & Gray 2017.
 * muIregp is the same regularized version of a 𝜇(I) rheology as muIreg, but the module saves less fields, thus suitable for production style runs.

+**Note:** the `alphaSmall` based interface stabilization is implemented in the *muIreg* and *muIregp* modules within release v1.1.0.
+In the current development version (after release v1.1.0) it is also implemented in the *muI* module.

 ## Regularized 𝜇(I) Python utility